open-dis/dis-tutorial/DoDModelingAndSimulationStandards.md

 ##HLA

 DIS was intended to address a particular problem domain: real-time virtual environments.
 However the DoD has broader simulation problems to solve that DIS can't address.
 The M&S leadership wanted a single standard that could be used across a wider range of simulation applications.
-As a result, starting in 1995, the DoD started the process of creating a new standard for modeling and simulation, an effort which eventually evolved into the HLA standard.
+As a result, starting in 1995, the DoD started the process of creating a new standard for modeling and simulation protocols, an effort which eventually evolved into the HLA standard.
+Reality didn't quite work out the way the DoD leadership would have liked, but HLA does bring a broader set of tools that can be brought to bear on M&S applications.

-HLA brings a broader set of tools that can be applied to M&S applications.
-DIS works in real time, AKA wall clock time.
+DIS applications are assumed to run in real time, AKA wall clock time.
 This works well for DIS simulations, where it is usually expected that there will be humans in the simulation loop, and a simulation should move no faster or slower than what a human would experience in real time.

-But some simulations may need to diverge from real time.
+Some simulations may need to diverge from real time.
 HLA may optionally make use of a simulation clock that can differ from real time.
 Also, the DIS PDUs define a collection of state information.
 In addition state information not included in the DIS standard is more difficult to exchange.
 HLA applications can specify the  state information that the interoperating applications exchange.

 While DIS specifies the format of data on the wire, HLA is an API standard.
 The standard specifies a set of function calls that simulations can use, along with a set of ten "HLA rules" that compliant applications must follow.
 The state information to be exchanged is outside of the standard and defined by each application in something called a "Federation Object Model" (FOM).
 For two simulations to interact they must share a FOM.